 Remove the magazine, then pull back the bolt and hold or lock it to the rear.
 The jammed cartridge or case now can be removed by shaking it out or by picking it out with the fingers.
-When the bolt is jammed closed put the safety "ON", remove the magazine and point the gun in a safe direction.
-Place the butt of the rifle on a hard surface and strike the bolt handle to the rear using a wooden or plastic mallet to open the bolt.
+When the bolt is jammed closed, put the safety "ON", remove the magazine and point the gun in a safe direction.
 If this fails to open the bolt take the gun to a gunsmith immediately.
 Determine what caused the jam before resuming shooting.

-- 11. Dirt, corrosion, or other foreign matter on a cartridge can impede complete chambering and may cause the cartridge case to burst upon firing.
-The same is true of cartridges which are damaged or deformed. - 12.
-Do not oil cartridges, and be sure to wipe the chamber clean of any oil or preservative before commencing to shoot.
-Oil actually interferes with the friction between cartridge case and chamber wall that is necessary for safe functioning, and subjects the firearm to stress similar to that imposed by excessive pressure.

-13. Use lubricants sparingly on the moving parts of your firearm.
+11. Dirt, corrosion, or other foreign matter on a cartridge can impede complete chambering and may cause the cartridge case to burst upon firing.
+The same is true of cartridges which are damaged or deformed.

+- 12. Do not oil cartridges, and be sure to wipe the chamber clean of any oil or preservative before commencing to shoot.
+Oil actually interferes with the friction between cartridge case and chamber wall that is necessary for safe functioning, and subjects the firearm to stress similar to that imposed by excessive pressure. - 13.
+Use lubricants sparingly on the moving parts of your firearm.
 Avoid excessive spraying of any aerosol gun care product, especially where it may get on ammunition.
 All lubricants, and aerosol spray lubricants in particular, can penetrate cartridge primers and cause misfires.
 Some highly penetrative lubricants can also migrate inside cartridge cases and cause deterioration of the propellant powder, and on firing the powder may not ignite.
-If only the primer ignites there is danger that the bullet may become lodged in the barrel.

-14. Never fire any semi-automatic firearm with your finger, hand, face, or other part of your body over or adjacent to the ejection port, or in any position where you may be struck by the reciprocating movement of the operating rod or bolt.
+If only the primer ignites there is danger that the bullet may become lodged in the barrel. - 14.
+Never fire any semi-automatic firearm with your finger, hand, face, or other part of your body over or adjacent to the ejection port, or in any position where you may be struck by the reciprocating movement of the operating rod or bolt.
 Both the ejection of empty cartridge cases and the movement of the operating rod and bolt are part of the normal operating cycle of semi-automatic firearms and pose no safety hazard to the shooter if the firearm is held in a normal grip and fired at arms' length as intended by its design.